phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 428610
+#Total Number of Tweets: 862630
-#Number of Clinton Tweets: 360645
+#Number of Trump Tweets: 428812
-#Number of Rubio Tweets: 133234
+#Number of Clinton Tweets: 360757
-#Number of Sanders Tweets: 119624
+#Number of Rubio Tweets: 133275
-#Number of Carson Tweets: 67786
+#Number of Sanders Tweets: 119693
-#Number of Bush Tweets: 43551
+#Number of Carson Tweets: 67813
-#Total Number of Tweets:
+#Number of Bush Tweets: 43568
 ---